Points of View Recent Developments in Patient-Reported Outcome (PRO) ―Survey and Analysis Using a Clinical Trial Registry Database―

 (c) Survey by disease category: MeSH (Medical Subject Headings) listed as relevant words in each study were extracted and classified by their super terms C01~C26.
 The top words were determined based on the Tree View10) in the MeSH Browser of the National Library of Medicine website. (d) Phase-specific surveys.

 (d) Investigation by Phase: The number and percentage of trials by Phase (Phase 1, Phase 2 (including Phase 1/2), Phase 3 (including Phase 2/3), and Phase 4) registered in ClinicalTrials.gov were investigated.
-Early phase 1 (previously Phase 1 (trials previously designated as Phase 0) and NA (trials without a phase as defined by the FDA) were excluded from the survey by phase.
+Early phase 1 (previously Phase 1 (trials previously designated as Phase 0) and NA (trials with no FDA-defined phase) were not included in the survey by phase.

 e) Surveys by region: Counted by country/region where the study was conducted according to the ClinicalTrials.gov definition.
 Trials conducted in multiple regions were counted in both (duplicate).

-It has been pointed out in previous Policy Research Institute News that the registration details on ClinicalTrials.gov may change depending on the progress of each clinical trial, etc., and the possibility of such changes is higher the closer to the data acquisition date11).
-Therefore, while it was possible to study the data for 2024, the most recent data was not included in this study, as it was determined that there were significant concerns about the lack of information.
+It has been pointed out in a previous OPIR Views and Actionsthat the registration details on ClinicalTrials.gov may change depending on the progress of each clinical trial and other factors, and the possibility of such changes is higher the closer to the date of data acquisition11).
+Therefore, while it was possible to investigate the data for 2024, the most recent data was not included in the survey this time, as it was determined that there were significant concerns about the lack of information.
 Even for previously reported periods, comparisons of the actual number of clinical trials were made only within the same survey, since the number of total clinical trials and PRO-related clinical trials is likely to have varied depending on the survey period.

 Results